typesense/typesense-website/docs-site/content/0.25.0/api/README.md

 - **Integration with OpenAI API, PaLM API and Vertex AI API:** Have Typesense automatically make API calls to remote embedding services like OpenAI / Google, to generate vectors for the JSON data you index in Typesense.
   - [Example](https://github.com/typesense/showcase-hn-comments-semantic-search/blob/0a10f2ef34e01e79049e7ba42ae8660e80cf524f/scripts/indexDataInTypesense.js#L49-L67) | [Docs](https://typesense.org/docs/0.25.0/api/vector-search.html#using-openai-api)
 - **Query Analytics:** Typesense now supports aggregation of popular search queries which can then be used as insights into query patterns.
 [Docs](https://typesense.org/docs/0.25.0/api/analytics-query-suggestions.html)
-- **Query Suggestions:** You can use historical search terms to collected by the Query Analytics feature, to power Query Suggestions.
+- **Query Suggestions:** You can use historical search terms collected by the Query Analytics feature, to power Query Suggestions.
   - [Docs](https://typesense.org/docs/0.25.0/api/analytics-query-suggestions.html#query-suggestions)
 - **Update Documents by Query:** You can now update all documents that match a `filter_by` condition
   - [Docs](https://typesense.org/docs/0.25.0/api/documents.html#update-by-query)